kwea123/nerf_pl/README.md

 It will create folder `results/{dataset_name}/{scene_name}` and run inference on all test data, finally create a gif out of them.

+### Lego examples

-Examples (All my experiments are done with image size 200x200, so theoretically PSNR is expected to be lower):
+All my experiments are done with image size 200x200, so theoretically PSNR is expected to be lower

 1.  [test_nerfu_occ](test_nerfu_occ.ipynb) shows that NeRF-U is able to decompose the scene into static and transient components when the scene has random occluders.
 Using [pretrained](https://github.com/kwea123/nerf_pl/releases/tag/nerfu_occ) **NeRF-U** model under **occluder** condition: (PSNR=28.60, paper=23.47)